 "(De)Constructing Migrant Communities: Race, Labor, Architecture and the Federal Camp Space."

 Dr. Laurie Green, Associate Professor of History, UT

 "Memphis and the Racialization of Hunger: Neighborhood Activism, Medical Research, and the War on Poverty"

 Dr. George Chauncey, Professor of History, Yale University

 "The Strange Career of the Closet: The Culture and Politics of Homosexuality from the Second World War to the Gay Liberation Era"

 Past presenters also include: Dr. Leah DeVun on “Surgery and Intersexuality in the Late Middle Ages;” Richard Gachot, Kathryn Hixson, Mariana Ivanova, and Laura Lindenberger Wellen, on gender and the aesthetics of Weimar Germany; Angela Smith on “Early Modern Midwifery;” Dr. Lilya Kagonovsky on visual studies and gender; and Dr. James Brooks on “Conflict and Creativity in the Southwestern Borderlands,” and many more.

-To be in the company of our many excellent presenters, please visit our Call for Presenters page, and get in touch with Lizeth Elizondo and Sandy Chang.
+To be in the company of our many excellent presenters, please visit our Call for Presenters page, and get in touch with Ogechukwu Ezekwem and Elizabeth A. O'Brien.